siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 899 Summary.md

 dark matter is recovered here as a stress-supported shape effect rather than as additional unseen matter.
 This galactic excess is not a neglected scalar multipole tail of the mass-potential, but the surviving directional second moment of organized transport that a monopole reduction discards.
+The observed baryonic profile is therefore not rejected, but its scalar-only dynamical reading is.

 The unifying claim of the book is not that mathematics is unnecessary, but that fewer primitive ontologies are necessary.
 One substrate, one continuity